hivemq/ui-theme/README.md

 #### If the problem still persists

 Check that your user has permissions to access https://github.com/hivemq.
 You might need to contact an admin to help you out.

+## Contributing

+If you want to contribute to the HiveMQ Extension SDK, see the [contribution guidelines](CONTRIBUTING.md).

+## License

+The HiveMQ UI Theme is licensed under the `APACHE LICENSE, VERSION 2.0`.
+A copy of the license can be found [here](LICENSE).